davidlu1001/davidlu1001.github.io/source/_posts/AWS-Savings-Plans.md

 ![](https://raw.githubusercontent.com/davidlu1001/davidlu1001.github.io/hexo/uPic/Gx8Hj0.png)

 ## EC2 Instance Savings Plans
-The main differences between EC2 Instance Saving Plans and Standard RIs is that Savings Plan discounts are applied automatically to any EC2 instance (within the same family and region) regardless of the operating system or tenancy.
+The main differences between EC2 Instance Saving Plans and Standard RIs is that Savings Plan discounts are applied automatically to any EC2 instance (within the same Family and Region) regardless of the Operating System or Tenancy.

 At this stage it’s important to note AWS Savings Plans cannot yet be applied to RDS instances, AWS Redshift, or ElastiCache services.
 Customers using these services will have to continue using Reserved Instances.

 ## Compute Savings Plans
 Commit to and pay for these in the same way as EC2 Instance Savings Plans, but can only get discounts equal to those offered by Convertible Reserved Instances.

-The big selling point for Compute Savings Plans is that the discounts are automatically applied to EC2 instances of any family, size, AZ, region, OS or tenancy, and also apply to Fargate and Lambda usage.
+The big selling point for Compute Savings Plans is that the discounts are automatically applied to EC2 instances of any **Family**, Size, **AZ**, **Region**, OS or Tenancy, and also apply to Fargate and Lambda usage.

 A diagram says more than a thousand words.